Reviewing source strings¶

 On the other side, failing translation checks might also indicate problem in the source strings.
-Translators often tend to fix some mistakes in the translation instead of reporting it - a typical example is a missing full stop at the end of sentence, but there are more similar cases.
+Translators often tend to fix some mistakes in translation instead of reporting it - typical example is missing full stop at the end of sentence, but there are more such cases.

 Reviewing all failing checks on your translation can bring you valuable feedback for improving source strings as well.